 - Magnetic Resonance Imaging (MRI) Scan

-A specialised type of MRI is used for men suspected of having prostate cancer; it is called the mpMRI or multi-parametric MRI scan.
+A specialised type of mri scan is used for men suspected of having prostate cancer; it is called the mpMRI or multi-parametric MRI scan.
 The mpMRI combines the results of three MRI scans to show a clearer image of the abnormal areas.
 The mpMRI scan is usually recommended to help work out if a biopsy is needed and on which area to perform a biopsy (if needed).
 The mpMRI scan is also used to find out whether cancer has spread from the prostate to other nearby areas.

 Who Is More at Risk?

 While it is still unclear what causes prostate cancer, your risk of developing prostate cancer can increase because of the following risk factors: